johnwcowan/subsetg-book/intro-040-loops.md

 from -32767 to 32767.
 All PL/I values are signed, so the sign bit is not included in the declaration.
 If we left off the `(15)`, our PL/I implementation would choose a default range of values.

+The `FORMAT` statement lets you give a name to a list of format items.
+The `R` format item is used to refer to a `FORMAT` statement by its label.
+We're going to refer to the same `FORMAT` statement in the following examples as well.

 If we want instead to print the numbers 1, 3, and 5, we can add `BY 2` either before or after `TO 5`.
 This illustrates a general